syncfusion-content/ej2-navigations-docs/ej2-javascript/carousel/navigators-and-indicators.md

 #### Fraction Indicator Type

 In the fraction indicator type, the current slide index and total slide count are displayed as a fraction.
-The Fraction indicator can be achieved by setting the [`indicatorsType`]() to Fraction.
+The Fraction indicator can be achieved by setting the `indicatorsType` to `Fraction`.

 {% if page.publishingplatform == "typescript" %}